Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/01_HandleNonReleasableSupplierReceipt.md

 - A supplier receipt has been entered in the system, see [Acquire a supplier receipt](../Operation/10_ManageReceipts.md#acquire-a-supplier-receipt).
 - The supplier receipt to be released is displayed in the *Check supplier receipts*, see [Display a missing supplier receipt](./02.DisplayMissingSupplierReceipt.md).

+[comment]: <> (Diese Prerequisites machen hier vielleicht nicht so viel Sinn, denn beide sind Voraussetzungen, damit man überhaupt auf das Error kommt.
+So lassen oder No prerequisites to fulfill?)

 #### Procedure

 *Accounting > Post > Button EDIT > Menu entry Supplier receipts > Tab Overview*

   ![Overview](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsOverview01.png "[Overview]")

-1. Check the supplier number for the missing supplier receipt in the list of supplier receipts and switch to the *Customer/supplier* tab: *Accounting > Settings > DEBTORS/CREDITORS*.
+1. Check the supplier number for the non-releasable supplier receipt in the *Overview* tab and switch to the *Customer/supplier* tab: *Accounting > Settings > DEBTORS/CREDITORS*.
   The *DEBTORS/CREDITORS* tab is displayed.
 By default, the *Customer/Supplier list* tab is preselected.

   ![Customer/supplier list](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CustomerSupplierList.png "[Customer/supplier list]")